RedHatGov/redhatgov.github.io/CONTRIBUTING.md

 git rebase upstream/docs
 ```

-Then build your local `docs` branch, make code changes, etc.
+Then build your local `docs` branch, make changes, etc.

 ### 4 Keep your `docs` in sync